credential-handler/chapi.io/devVerifiers.md

 - **Example Code**: the [chapi-demo-verifier](https://github.com/credential-handler/chapi-demo-verifier) contains a full example implementation and is referenced throughout this guide.
 - **Polyfill Library**: The [credential-handler-polyfill](https://github.com/credential-handler/credential-handler-polyfill) library provides the needed functionality in the browser.

-## Import the CHAPI Polyfill into your Verfier Site
+## Import the CHAPI Polyfill into your Verifier Site
 If you're working in vanilla JavaScript, you can add the `navigator.credentials` and `credentialHandlerPolyfill` globals to your code and then load the polyfill library:

 ```